chantastic/reactpatterns/_posts/2016-08-17-conditional-rendering.markdown

 date:   2016-08-17 15:16:00
 ---

-You can't use regular if/else conditions inside a `render` function.
+You can't use regular if/else conditions inside a component definition.
 [The conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) is your friend.

 `if`